ComposeCode/AWS-Solution-Architect-Associate-course-helper/chapter3/section3-8.md

 - Go to AWS -> S3 -> Go to the Bucket -> Click Transfer Acceleration -> From here, you can enable it.

-- Note in gernal: the further you are away from an S3 region, the higher speed improvement you can expect from using the S3 Transfer Acceleration.
+- Note in general: the further you are away from an S3 region, the higher speed improvement you can expect from using the S3 Transfer Acceleration.